 - Earn at least fifteen (15) credits in coursework offered by Lakes Region Community College with at least eight (8) of those credits earned in advanced-level courses in the student’s major field.

 - Achieve a Cumulative Grade Point Average of 2.0 or higher in all courses taken at the College (including remedial or developmental coursework/credits).

 - Credit granted through transfer credits or credit by exam will count towards degree/certificate requirements, but will not be included in computing grade point averages.

-In addition to meeting the above requirements, a student must meet the following course distribution requirements to earn an Associate in Science or Associate in Applied Science Degree:
+In addition to meeting the above requirements, a student must meet the following course distribution requirements to earn an Associate in Applied Science:

-- earn at least thirty (30) credits in program specific courses in a defined major field.
+- earn at least 30 credits in program-specific courses in a defined major field;

-The remaining general education credits to reach the required total of twenty (20) general education credits may be taken in Humanities/Fine Arts/Foreign Language, Quantitative Reasoning, Science, or Social Sciences.
-The remaining 10 credits to reach the required minimum total of 60 credits may be assigned in any subject are as deemed by the faculty to be appropriate to the curriculum.
+The remaining 15 credits to reach the required minimum total of 60 credits may be assigned in any subject area, as deemed by the faculty to be appropriate to the curriculum.

 Associate in Arts

 Students may earn an Associate in Arts degree in Liberal Arts or in a specified major field.
 In addition to meeting the requirements set forth in Section 1.a above, a student must meet the following course distribution requirements to earn an Associate in Arts degree.
 Each category below must include at least one course worth at least three (3) credits:

 - English Composition 4 credits English Literature, Composition (requiring English Composition as a prerequisite), or Communications